-The UK's main parties are gearing up for a general election on 12 December.
+The UK is gearing up to hold a general election on Thursday.

 These national votes, to choose a government to run the country, are supposed to be held every five years.